 Types of influenza viruses

-The influenza A and B viruses that routinely spread in people are responsible for seasonal flu epidemics each year.
-Over the course of a flu season (which typically occurs between October and May), different types of influenza are passed from person-to-person, causing illness.
-Usually, vaccination with the seasonal influenza vaccine provides some protection against the strains of flu that are circulating at the time.
+The influenza A and B viruses that routinely spread in people cause seasonal flu epidemics each year.
+Over the course of a flu season (which typically occurs between October and May), different types of iflu are passed from person-to-person, causing illness.
+The seasonal influenza vaccine provides protection against flu viruses that are predicted to be circulating at the same time.
 CDC recommends that everyone 6 months and older get a seasonal flu vaccine each year.